Are you set to start your journey flying RC planes?

 - Virtual Instructor technology allows you to reduce the complexity of RC plane flight by offering control assistance as well as countering the effects of turbulence and wind.

-- Durable, lightweight construction prevents damage whenever a crash occurs.
+- Durable, lightweight construction prevents plane damage whenever a crash occurs.

 - Efficient and quiet power system.